opentok/interactive-broadcast-ios/Pods/OpenTok/README.md

 Documentation
 -------------

-Reference documentation is included in the docs subdirectory of the SDK and at
+Reference documentation is included in the doc subdirectory of the SDK and at
 <http://www.tokbox.com/developer/sdks/ios/reference/index.html>.

 More information
 -----------------

-For a list of new features and known issues, see the [release notes](release_notes.md).
+For a list of new features and known issues, see the [release notes](release-notes.md).